 Three to Five (3–5) plays will be selected to receive a staged/dramatic reading at the "Purple Playbill" event in October 2019.

-Winning plays will be announced no later than Sunday, September 1, 2019.
+Winning plays will be announced at our monthly meeting on Wednesday, September 4, 2019.

 Winning playwrights will be invited to attend the festival and participate in rehearsal, but attendance is not mandatory.

 The playwright who wrote the one (1) play that receives the most audience votes will be awarded a $500 cash prize.
 The other plays/playwrights will not receive any monetary rewards.

 Actor teams will receive a $500 cash prize to split between themselves, as they determine.

 Be sure to read all of the above guidelines, and contact us with any questions.

 Confirmation of receipt will be sent within 48 hours.

 Brighter Tomorrows (sponsoring agency)